robbintt/aiderX/docs/controller-architecture.md

     -   If so, it will look at the `controller-handlers` configuration from the CLI and YAML file.
     -   It will iterate through the requested handler names, look up the class in the registry, and instantiate it, passing the `controller_model` and any handler-specific configuration.

+### Handler Execution Flow

+To provide maximum flexibility, handlers can be designed to run at different stages of the Aider workflow.
+This allows them to prepare context, act as tools for the main model, or review the main model's output.
+While the initial implementation will focus on Pre-Generation handlers, we can categorize the potential execution points into three phases:

+1.  **Pre-Generation (Before Main Model Request)**:
+    -   Handlers in this phase run after the user has entered their prompt but before the request is sent to the main coding LLM.
+    -   **Purpose**: To enrich the context provided to the main model.
+    -   **Examples**:
+        -   A linter that runs on the current files and adds the linting errors to the prompt.
+        -   A handler that analyzes the user's request and suggests adding other relevant files to the chat.

+2.  **In-Generation (During Main Model Request - Tool Use)**:
+    -   Handlers in this phase act as tools that the main LLM can choose to call during its reasoning process.
+This requires a model that supports tool use (function calling).
+    -   **Purpose**: To provide the main model with the ability to interact with the user's environment and gather information.
+    -   **Examples**:
+        -   `read_file`: Allows the LLM to read a file that wasn't initially added to the chat.
+        -   `list_files`: Allows the LLM to explore the directory structure.
+        -   `execute_bash_command`: Allows the LLM to run commands to understand the state of the system.

+3.  **Post-Generation (After Main Model Response)**:
+    -   Handlers in this phase run after the main LLM has generated a response (e.g., a code change).
+    -   **Purpose**: To validate, refine, or supplement the main model's output.
+    -   **Examples**:
+        -   A code formatter that automatically formats the generated code.
+        -   A test runner that executes tests against the proposed changes and reports back failures.
+        -   A commit message generator that drafts a commit message based on the applied diff.

 ### Default Behavior

 If a `controller_model` is provided but the user does not specify any handlers, a default set of safe and useful handlers will be activated.
 The `FileAdderHandler` is a good candidate for being a default handler.
 This provides a sensible out-of-the-box experience for users who enable the controller.